Empowering Futures: The Victor Jung Family FoundationTransforming Lives, One Child at a Time

 St. Jude Children’s Research Hospital

 Founded in 1962, St. Jude Children’s Research Hospital is a pediatric treatment and research facility focused on children’s catastrophic diseases.
-St. Jude is a leading children’s hospital pioneering research and treatments for kids with cancer and other life-threatening diseases.
+St. Jude is a leading children’s hospital that pioneers research and treatments for kids with cancer and other life-threatening diseases.
 Michael Harper is a supporter of St. Jude Children’s Research Hospital because he believes that all children deserve the opportunity to get quality care so that they can become healthy and reach their full potential in life.
 If you are interested in learning more about St. Jude Children’s Research Hospital, please check out their official website.

 Sandy Hook Promise